-- Provide details of any dependencies upon the Home Office that would impact successful delivery of the Services. - Provide details of the impact, including commercial impacts, if any dependency is not met. - Participate in the active management of dependencies during delivery. - · State any assumptions made in respect of the Service. - State the impact, including the commercial impact, of any assumption being incorrect.
+- Provide details of any dependencies upon the Home Office that would impact successful achievement of milestones detailed in this document which, when accepted, will form part of the contract. - Provide details of the impact, including commercial impacts, if any dependency is not met.

-7. STRATEGIC REQUIREMENTS
+- Participate in the active management of dependencies during delivery. - State any assumptions made in respect of the Service. - State the impact, including the commercial impact, of any assumption being incorrect. - Track adherence during build to the agreed architecture

-- The Supplier will be responsible for providing strong Business Architecture thought leadership capability to: - Drive ongoing innovation and continuously look to industry improvements to increase value delivered by the products.
+9. STRATEGIC REQUIREMENTS

-- Proactively deliver a re-use and convergence agenda in collaboration across Home Office portfolios. - Ensure that key Business Architecture knowledgebase is retained within HO DDaT in a way that allows growth of the department's Business Architecture collateral and standards to support and mature the internal Civil Servant team. - The Supplier will actively encourage and support the onboarding of civil servant Business Architecture resources across the Home Office, offering support and training to those resources as agreed with the function and Head of Role for Business Architecture in DDaT. - o Champion a Product-Centric way of working across the department.
+- The Supplier will be responsible for providing strong technical architecture leadership capability to: - Proactively deliver a re-use and convergence agenda in collaboration across Home Office portfolios. - Drive ongoing innovation and continuously look to industry improvements to make operational efficiencies and reduce costs. - Gaining approval of all new technical architecture through the Home Office TDA and will provide representation to TDA meetings when required. - The main purpose of this capability is to ensure that key Technical Architecture information is retained within HO DDaT in a way that allows new and existing stakeholders to easily understand and find / access it. - The Supplier will actively encourage and support the onboarding of civil servant technical architecture resources into the CTO and portfolio CTO teams, offering support and training to those resources as agreed with the Home Office.

-8. BUSINESS ARCHITECTURE SKILLS
+10. TECHNICAL ARCHITECTURE SKILLS

-Business Architecture skills, by role:
+Technical architect skills, by role: see also section 12;